TheWatcher/twscript/docs/TWTrapAIBreath.md

 use concrete room IDs or concrete room names here (use the ID if the name contains a comma!).
 Note that you must set up concrete rooms for all your designated cold areas.

+### Parameter: `TWTrapAIBreathLinkType`
+- Type: `string`
+- Default: `~ParticleAttachement`

+Allows the link type used to attach the paricle group to the AI to be changed from the default `~ParticleAttachement` to something else (like, for example, `Contains`.
+If you use this parameter, be sure to check the spelling of the link flavour - you will get errors in the monolog if the link type is incorrect.